Pisz County

-Pisz County (powiat piski) is a unit of territorial administration and local government (powiat) in Warmian-Masurian Voivodeship, northern Poland.
+Pisz County (powiat piski) is a unit of territorial administration and local government (powiat) in Warmian-Masurian Voivodeship, north-eastern Poland.
 It came into being on 1 January 1999 as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Pisz, which lies 88 km east of the regional capital Olsztyn.
 The county contains three other towns: Orzysz, 24 km north-east of Pisz, Ruciane-Nida, 17 km west of Pisz, and Biała Piska, 18 km east of Pisz.

 The county covers an area of 1776.17 km2.
 As of 2006 its total population is 57,553, out of which the population of Pisz is 19,332, that of Orzysz is 5,804, that of Ruciane-Nida is 4,894, that of Biała Piska is 4,006, and the rural population is 23,517.

 Neighbouring counties

 Pisz County is bordered by Giżycko County to the north, Ełk County and Grajewo County to the east, Kolno County and Ostrołęka County to the south, Szczytno County to the west, and Mrągowo County to the north-west.